lmmx/dex/README.md

   - If installing from PyPI, you must set the `DEX_SHELVES` environment variable with a path to locate the source files

+Further handling of the data remains to be done:
+- [ ] Clean up errors in the transcription (punctuation etc.) as far as possible
+  - Perhaps use low confidence to assist manual corrections if viable?
+  - It may also be useful to try `layoutparser` as a '2nd opinion' (but the interface seems more complicated).
+- [ ] Geometry has been commented out of the data model, this could be useful to parse the layout.
+I would prefer to try avoiding this using simple alphabetical heuristics.

+Additionally, I suggest serialising the outputs to JSON and storing alongside the images, to avoid reloading from the images each time.

 ## Requires